Collins View NET Logo

 The SW NET Consortium with Marcel Rodriguez now has its own page.
 Marcel has been leading the monthly advanced training meetings for SW NETs for over 15 years.
 Here is the: [LINK]

-CV NET Updates — always delightful!
-The most recent update is about a joint FireWise/NET Fire Extinguisher event held on June 1, 2024.
+SW NET Coalition Updates — always delightful!
+A recent update was about a joint FireWise/NET Fire Extinguisher event held on June 1, 2024.
+Our current update is about a talk given, "Stages of Grief", regarding Loss.
 Here is the: [LINK]

 What is "NET"!?